je-jo/tic-tac-toe/README.md

 ### Continued Development

-- [ ] Create AI so that a player can play against the computer.
+Create AI so that a player can play against the computer.

+- [x] Get a computer to make a random legal move.
+- [ ] Create unbeatable AI

 ### Useful resources